Beggar by the Gate

 Who was this Jesus who died at the hands of Peter’s hearers?
 Rather than identify Him first as the Christ—that is, as the human Messiah awaited by the Jews—Peter accorded to Him a string of august titles.
 He was "the Holy One and the Just," "the Prince of life," and the "Son" of God.
 These descriptions of His high standing should have made it obvious that Jesus was no less than divine.
 Only a divine person could be morally perfect.
 Only a divine person could be the author of life.
 And only a divine person could be God’s own Son.

 Plea to Repent

-Peter urged His hearers to recognize who Jesus is.
-He is "the Holy One and the Just" (Acts 3:14), "the Prince of life" (Acts 3:15), and the "Son" of God (Acts 3:13).
-God had raised Him from the dead and glorified Him, and the lame man had been healed by putting faith in His name.
+In rebuke of the Jews who killed Jesus, Peter proclaimed that God had raised Him from the dead and glorified Him, and the lame man had been healed by putting faith in His name.

 Peter then softened his appeal by conceding that the Jews had killed Jesus out of ignorance.
 Yet he immediately added that Jesus fulfilled the prophecies of the Old Testament.
 He was implying that their ignorance was inexcusable.
 As students of the Scriptures, they should have known that Christ would suffer and die for the sins of the world.

 Their rejection of the divine Savior left them no claim on God's mercy.
 Yet God was merciful anyway and offered them forgiveness if they would only "repent" and "be converted."
 The terms describe a change in direction.
 The Jews needed to leave the path of rebellion against God and turn into the path of faith and obedience.
 Peter assured them that God would respond by blotting out their sins.